rkuma183/wilsonmar.github.io/_posts/2016-08-18-mysql-setup.md

 (2 hour 37 minutes)

-Tim Molter
+Tim Molter's
-<a target="_blank" href="http://obscuredclarity.blogspot.in/2009/08/install-mysql-on-mac-os-x.html">blog</a>
+<a target="_blank" href="http://obscuredclarity.blogspot.in/2009/08/install-mysql-on-mac-os-x.html">blog</a> has a Q&A about installation going back to 2009.